 The East Asian region is more and more relevant in international society and culture, and developments there also affect our lives in the US in significant ways.
 Economic developments, political events, international conflicts and cooperation, and cultural activities receive wide coverage in the international media.

 The Department of East Asian Languages and Cultural Studies serves as an important hub for research, education, and cultural awareness on East Asian matters at the University of California, Santa Barbara and in the larger Santa Barbara community.
 Our mission is to make the news more intelligible by providing linguistic, cultural, and historical contexts to current developments, but also to challenge mainstream media coverage by offering our students deeper knowledge and alternative visions of East Asian cultures in the present and in the past.
-This year, we welcome a new faculty member, professor Corey Byrnes, who joined us this fall to teach courses related to classical Chinese literature and Chinese cultural history.
-Another new faculty at UCSB, closely related to our field, is Naoki Yamamoto (Department of Film and Media Studies), an expert on Japanese film.
+A new faculty member at UCSB, closely related to our field, is Naoki Yamamoto (Department of Film and Media Studies), an expert on Japanese film.